 This is a relationship that would soon be devoid of emotional intimacy, or this would leave one partner with feelings of being taken for granted and not cherished enough.

-Let go of that tightening hold on your partner who may be gasping for space in the relationship, and focus on strengthening yourself.
-Learn to find your happiness within you, because ultimately you are responsible for finding your own happiness.
+Let go of that tightening hold on your partner, who may be gasping for space in the relationship, and focus on strengthening yourself.
+Learn to find your happiness within yourself because, ultimately, you are responsible for finding your own happiness.